tracebar/Metacrafters_Avalanche_IM1/README.md

 # Metacrafters_Avalanche_IM1
 This Solidity program showcases different error handling techniques in smart contracts.
-It includes functions for `require`, `revert`, and `assert` statements to handle different scenarios when dealing with positive numbers.
+It includes functions for `require`, `revert`, and `assert` statements to handle different scenarios when dealing with numbers divisible by 3.

 ## Description

 This program is a Solidity smart contract that demonstrates error handling techniques using `require`, `revert`, and `assert` statements.
-It provides functions to check if a given input is an positive number.
+It provides functions to check if a given input is an numbers divisible by 3.
 Depending on the function called, it will either return a message, revert the transaction, or assert a condition.

 ## Getting Started